delatars/vmaker/README.md

 actions = vagrant_export
 ;   Key specifies to which group this object belongs. group = linux
+; Variable keys
+;  If you need to create snapshot executing doing all actions you can specify a special key.
+;  Snapshot will be created before executing actions, and deleted after all actions are successed.
+;snapshot = true
 ; User keys.
 ;   You can specify your keys and use it in your plugin's classobj attributes. ex: self.vm_name vm_name = centos7-amd64